With a rose arch you can visually enhance your garden. We will show you how you can build your own rose arch from various materials.

 “Tip: Use rustproof wood screws.

 Now the side panels should have a secure footing.
 You can then place the ledgers on the crossbars.
 Now is the last chance to align the construction and carry out any reworking.
 Finally, the bolts are screwed to the crossbars.
 To increase the stability of the rose arch, add a support for the crossbars.
-The support should have a length of about 30 centimeters and is sawn off at an angle of 45 degrees.
+The support should have a length of about 30 centimetres and is sawn off at an angle of 45 degrees.
 You attach the support to the posts and crossbars using screws.

 “Tip: If you have not used stable and weather-resistant wood, it is important to treat the individual parts with an appropriate wood preservative before assembly.